LizaChepurko/Target-tracker/README.md

 # Satellite Target Tracker

-A Python tool to generate animated Google Earth KML files of a satellite’s orbit, and to simulate a camera fly‐along that “watches” targets when in range.
+A Python framework that computes a satellite’s circular orbit over Earth, generates customizable ground-track “target” points, and produces a dynamic Google Earth Tour—complete with animated highlight circles, variable camera ‘watch’ radius, and automated freeze/resume logic, packaged as KML for visualization in Google Earth Pro.

 ---